pluto0x0/hexo-blog/source/_posts/distributed-system-11.md

 has not responded a *prepare* request with a higher number, it accepts the proposal
 - What if the proposer does not hear from majority of acceptors?
+  - wait for some time
-  - Wait for some time, and then issue a new request with higher number..
+  - issue a new request with higher number